heyitsOK/3004-Team59/README.md

 Osamah:
   - Fixing and updating README.md
   - Creating GUI
+Omar:
+  - Implemented power on/off, and soft on/off feature
+  - Set session timeout when not in an active session

 ## <a name = "TO-DO" ></a> TODO
 * [x] Set up GitHub for everyone